 A maximum of two Fellowships can be held at the University of Winnipeg at any given time.
+The value of a Postdoctoral Fellowship is $40,000, a Ph.D.
+Fellowship is $20,000, and a Master’s Fellowship is $15,000.
 Ph.D.
-Fellowships are $15,000 while Master’s Fellowships are $10,000.
-Ph.D.
 Fellowships may be renewed once, subject to the availability of funds and a satisfactory progress report.
 This results in a maximum award for a Ph.D.
-Fellowship of $30,000 and $10,000 for a Masters Fellowship candidate.
-The Postdoctoral Fellowship is $20,000.
+Fellowship candidate of $40,000.

 Conditions of the Fellowships

 The award will be held in the year for which it was granted.
 The thesis or dissertation must be supervised by the Chair in Mennonite Studies at the University of Winnipeg or by a faculty member in the Biblical and Theological Studies Department at Canadian Mennonite University and must be based on primary source research.
-The Postdoctoral Fellowship is available for students who have successfully completed a Ph.D. program and who will be supervised by the Chair in Mennonite Studies or designate.
+The Postdoctoral Fellowship is available for students who have successfully completed a Ph.D. program.
+Postdoctoral Fellowships must be supervised by the Chair in Mennonite Studies.